p-v/FlexibleCalendar/README.md

 Choose whether to show dates outside month or not by setting the `showDatesOutsideMonth` flag, using `FlexibleCalendarView#showDatesOutsideMonth()` method.

 Set the first day of the week using `FlexibleCalendarView#setStartDayOfTheWeek` method or through xml by setting the attribute `startDayOfTheWeek`.

+Disable auto date selection on month change by using `FlexibleCalendarView#disableAutoDateSelection` method or through xml by using `disableAutoDateSelection`.

 ![Outside Month](demo/screenshot-2.jpg) &nbsp; ![Without Outside Month](demo/screenshot-3.jpg)